garrettwrong/parallel_primer/README.md

 Given a set of N points in R^d,

 1) Compute all pairs of distances between two points n_i, n_j.
-We will use Euclidean distance for dimension d.
+We will use Euclidean distance for dimension d (l2 norm).

 2) For a range of epsilons, count how many distances are less than epsilon.

 3) Fit a line log-log scatter plot of counts vs epsilon.
 The slope of this line is the estimate of Correlation Dimension.

 Each implementation is located in it's own directory.
-The serial version was prototyped in python, then translated to C and the other implementations.
+The serial version was prototyped in python.
+The algorithm is split into two programs.
+One which computes steps 1 and 2, then outputs a simple text file.
+The second program plots and line fits for us.

+Steps 1 and 2 were translated to C and extended to various implementations.